 From 8:00 a.m. to noon, the morning market opens in Wajima Port.
 This market is one of the three largest in Japan.
-More notably, it’s the oldest: it’s been held for over a millennium!
+More notably, it’s the oldest: it’s been held for over a 1000 years!

 The area is packed with locally-owned-and-run lacquerware shops, fish markets, grocers and restaurants.
-The older ladies enthusiastically peddled their umeboshi (pickled plums), dried mushrooms, and other homemade morsels.
-Great sales ladies!
+The older women enthusiastically peddled their umeboshi (pickled plums), dried mushrooms, and other homemade morsels.
+They were great sales ladies!
 We enjoyed a fresh seafood bowl and fugu chips made from blowfish.
 Fresh and tasty!

 When we got to Senmaida, the weather was misty and rainy.
-Even on that day, it was beautiful, and I could imagine how perfect it would be when sunny.
+Even on that day, it was beautiful, and I could imagine how perfect it is when sunny.